heptarch/heptarch.github.io/drafts/demon.md

  Demons—was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
-Similarly, Rabbinic lore holds that Solomon bound him with a chain, graven with the ineffable Name of God."
+Similarly, Rabbinic lore holds that Solomon bound him with a chain, graven with the ineffable Name of God to remind him of his Master."
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"